-The following is a summary of significant responsibilities assigned by statute to the LBB:
+The following is a summary of significant responsibilities assigned by statue to the LBB:

 - Prepare a General Appropriations Bill draft (Section 322.008(a), Government Code) ;

 - Prepare a budget estimates document (Section 322.008(c), Government Code) ;